UA-141369524-4

 And if eating healthy today (with a healthy weight) and less sweets is your new year intention… and you have a natural daily sweet tooth craving, you can pair this pear-straw smoothie with a low-sugar berry shortbread cookie (no-bake), no-bake matcha cookie, low-sugar fruit pastry tart, gingerbread cookie, or low-sugar cinnamon donut and other low-sugar recipes.

-Rose smoothie is a delicious one that is soothing.
-Rose petals are edible flowers that you may have seen dried for tea.
+Beet herbal smoothie is a delicious one that is soothing.
+Rose petals are edible flowers that you may have seen dried for herbal tea.

-Rose smoothie is soothing and can be a good way to break a fast.
+Beet herbal smoothie with rose petals is soothing and can be a good way to break a fast.

 And this is a good way to open up your gut after fasting…